 Andy Weir’s first book, The Martian, was a worldwide success and the film adaptation was a box-office smash.
 Artemis, his newly-released second book, is set in a city on the Moon and follows a small time criminal that gets in way over her head.
-In the latest issue of BBC Focus magazine we catch up with the American author about his new story, owning Martian rock and brewing tea on the Moon – here’s a taster of the full interview with Andy Weir:
+In the latest issue of BBC Focus magazine we catch up with the American author about his new story, owning Mars rock and brewing tea on the Moon – here’s a taster of the full interview with Andy Weir:

 What is Artemis about?